 If you want to be sure that the high levels of fluoride are filtered from your water, you should invest in a water filtration system.
 If a home-wide water filtration system is too great an expense, You could try investing in a fluoride removing water bottle or water jug.

 According to most health standards, the optimal level of fluoride should not exceed 0.07 milligrams per liter of water.
-If you presently receive your water from a public water source, you can contact your local public health department and ask about your current level.
+If your main source of water is from a public water source, you can contact your local public health department and ask about your current level.

-With that said, what most of us are genuinely looking for is pure, fluoride-free, and great tasting water.
+With that said, what most of us are looking for is pure, worry free, and great tasting water.
 As a human race, we are all entitled to safe and clean drinking water.

-With that in mind, go ahead and drink up and enjoy!
-Let us know if you’ve found this guide on how to remove fluoride from water useful!
+With that in mind, go ahead,drink up and enjoy!
+Let us know if you’ve found this guide on fluoridated water useful!